erdnaxeli/clip/docs/user guide/first_steps.md

 ### Arguments

-An _argument_ is a specific type of parameter that must not be named.
+An _argument_ is a specific type of parameter that have a value but is not be named.

-In our command `mycommand` the usage says: `./bin/mycommand [OPTIONS] NAME`. `NAME` is an argument, so you don't have to do `./bin/mycommand --name Alice` but instead just `./bin/mycommand Alice` works.
+In our command `myapplication` the usage says: `./bin/myapplication [OPTIONS] NAME`. `NAME` is an argument, so we don't write `./bin/myapplication --name Alice` but instead `./bin/myapplication Alice`.